Michael R. Long Sells 2,000 Shares of Usio, Inc. (NASDAQ:USIO) Stock

 - On Monday, August 2nd, Michael R. Long sold 2,000 shares of Usio stock.
 The stock was sold at an average price of $5.65, for a total value of $11,300.00.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Parian Global Management LP increased its position in shares of Usio by 108.9% in the 1st quarter.
-Parian Global Management LP now owns 1,697,979 shares of the company’s stock valued at $10,901,000 after buying an additional 885,035 shares in the last quarter.
-Vanguard Group Inc. increased its position in shares of Usio by 13.5% in the 2nd quarter.
-Vanguard Group Inc. now owns 786,867 shares of the company’s stock valued at $5,035,000 after buying an additional 93,600 shares in the last quarter.
-G2 Investment Partners Management LLC bought a new stake in shares of Usio in the 1st quarter valued at $3,959,000.
-Morgan Stanley increased its position in shares of Usio by 7.5% in the 2nd quarter.
-Morgan Stanley now owns 139,213 shares of the company’s stock valued at $891,000 after buying an additional 9,733 shares in the last quarter.
-Finally, Geode Capital Management LLC increased its position in shares of Usio by 7.0% in the 2nd quarter.
-Geode Capital Management LLC now owns 137,373 shares of the company’s stock valued at $879,000 after buying an additional 8,928 shares in the last quarter.
-Institutional investors and hedge funds own 18.90% of the company’s stock.
+Several institutional investors have recently bought and sold shares of the company.
+Parian Global Management LP raised its stake in Usio by 108.9% during the first quarter.
+Parian Global Management LP now owns 1,697,979 shares of the company’s stock worth $10,901,000 after acquiring an additional 885,035 shares in the last quarter.
+G2 Investment Partners Management LLC acquired a new stake in shares of Usio in the 1st quarter valued at approximately $3,959,000.
+Vanguard Group Inc. boosted its stake in shares of Usio by 13.5% in the 2nd quarter.
+Vanguard Group Inc. now owns 786,867 shares of the company’s stock valued at $5,035,000 after purchasing an additional 93,600 shares in the last quarter.
+Essex Investment Management Co.
+LLC acquired a new stake in shares of Usio in the 1st quarter valued at approximately $566,000.
+Finally, Bank of Montreal Can acquired a new stake in shares of Usio in the 2nd quarter valued at approximately $560,000.
+18.90% of the stock is owned by institutional investors.

-Separately, Zacks Investment Research upgraded shares of Usio from a “hold” rating to a “buy” rating and set a $5.75 target price for the company in a research report on Wednesday, August 25th.
+Separately, Zacks Investment Research upgraded Usio from a “hold” rating to a “buy” rating and set a $5.75 price target for the company in a research note on Wednesday, August 25th.

 About Usio